aaronksaunders/capacitor-vue-ionicv4-app/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for capacitor
-npm run build
+npm run build; npx capacitor copy

 # build for production and view the bundle analyzer report
 npm run build --report

 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+For more information on [Capacitor](https://capacitor.ionicframework.com/)